fyndoc/vms/docs/task-manager/content-acquisition.md

 6. Click **Submit**.
 The task status will show as `DONE`.

-In addition to the above details, there are 2 more options (buttons) available to you:
+In addition to the above details, there are more options (buttons) available to you:
 * **Raise Query** - Use this option to raise an issue to the category team and get your queries resolved.
 The task status will show as `IN QUERY`.
+* **Resolve Query** - (Visible only if you have raised a query) Use this option to close a query if you are satisfied with the resolution provided to you.
+The SKUs will come back to an `In Progress` state for you to work upon.
-* **Don't Proceed** - Use this option if you have insufficient information about the SKU.
+* **Don't Proceed** - Use this option if you have insufficient information about the SKU or if you have not received a proper resolution for the queries you raised.
 This puts the SKU on hold and it will not move to the enrichment stage.
 The task status will show as `DO NOT PROCEED`.

 :::tip
 Instead of doing the above steps for each SKU, you can directly mark multiple SKUs as `DO NOT PROCEED` or `IN QUERY` from the **Batch SKUs** page as seen in step 3.